passbolt/passbolt_help/_posts/configure/2018-11-14-configure-mfa-duo.md

 Note down the Client ID, Client secret, and API hostname details, as you will need them to configure the integration.

+{% include messages/warning.html
+    content="**Important:** Passbolt < 3.11 is using DUO v3 which means a generated salt is mandatory"
+%}
 ## Generate a random salt

 Generating a random salt to configure Duo is mandatory, it's a random piece of data that is generated and used in the hashing process to protect a sentivite information.
 It is generated and combined with the secret key before hashing it.